Do you ever feel like paying rent is a waste of money? I can understand why.

 Think about it like this, if you are renting a house and the furnace goes out, all you have to do is call the landlord, and they will send somebody out to fix or replace it.

 As a homeowner, you are responsible for everything that happens to your property.
 And that can be pretty stressful.

 When Does It Make Sense To Buy Instead Of Rent?

 Ok, so at this point we’ve looked at a number of reasons why it makes sense to rent instead of buy.
 But renting isn’t always the best option.
-So, before you completely shy away from homeownership, allow me to answer the question, when is it ok to buy instead of rent?
+So, before you completely shy away from homeownership, allow me to answer the question, when is it better to buy instead of rent?

 Don’t believe everything you hear.
 Just because a bunch or mortgage companies tell you that renting is a waste of money, doesn’t mean you should believe them.